 Civita di Bagnoregio

-Follow the narrow pedestrian road leading to the top of the hill and taking you to the heart of this stunning town of Bagnoregio in the province of Viterbo.
+Follow the narrow pedestrian road leading to the top of the hill and take you to the heart of this stunning town of Bagnoregio in the province of Viterbo.

 Don’t leave without admiring the surroundings from the city’s walls, or exploring every corner of this small village packed with history and so graciously built like a nest on the top of a hill.